DORA vs BRC

 What It Is

 Digital Operational Resilience Act (DORA), formally Regulation (EU) 2022/2554, is an EU-wide regulation bolstering ICT resilience in finance against disruptions like cyberattacks.
-Applicable from January 17, 2025, it covers 20 financial entity types and critical third-party providers (CTPPs), using a proactive, risk-based, proportional approach.
+Applicable since January 17, 2025, it covers 20 financial entity types and critical third-party providers (CTPPs), using a proactive, risk-based, proportional approach.

 Key Components